MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-kubernetes-manage.md

 1. Update `rotate-creds.yaml` for your environment.

   Set the namespace for the Kubernetes namespace of your availability group.
-In the example the namespace is `ag1`.
+In the example, the namespace is `ag1`.

 1. Create a new secret for the password and the master key.